NBICLAB/OPT-GAN/README.md

-# OPT-GAN
-OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution
+# OPT-GAN: A Broad-Spectrum Global Optimizer for Black-box Problems by Learning Distribution

 Coming soon...